Your safety and that of other students, faculty and staff can only be achieved if we all follow the required safety measures.

-Starting Aug.
-10, all Penn State students are asked to complete a daily symptom checker to self-screen for potential COVID-19 symptoms before returning to campus.
+Penn State students can also complete a daily symptom checker to self-screen for potential COVID-19 symptoms before returning to campus.
 Students enrolled for in-person courses or scheduled to be present at on-campus facilities will need to sign in with their Penn State ID to complete the daily student COVID-19 symptom checker through the Penn State Go app.

 It is strongly encouraged that all students complete the symptom checker every morning before leaving their homes, riding public transportation, and arriving on campus premises.